The Chad myth

 A premise of the consultation was that STD programs should screen women less than 26 years of age for chlamydia infection as a primary focus (24;25) and that screening men for Ct should be considered as a secondary focus to prevent Ct infection and sequelae among women.

-What is true is that mating isn’t completely symmetrical.
-However, this asymmetry is found within each gender, and not so much across them.
-Where there is a between gender asymmetry is in desire for casual sex and variety.
-While it may be theoretically plausible that this sex difference would lead to the most desirable men fooling around with a bunch of women they wouldn’t be caught dead with in public, it could just as easily mean that promiscuity in the heterosexual community is not something which flourishes naturally in the absence of strict social norms opposing it, or even with the active promotion of sex positivity.
-It may be the case that monogamy isn’t quite what it used to be, with the institution of marriage waning and more short-lived pair bonds becoming more common.
-Sometimes serial monogamy is described as a form of ‘de facto polygyny’, but if this is so then the effect must be subtle enough to avoid clear detection in the sex partner data.
+What is true is that mating isn’t perfectly symmetrical.
+However, this asymmetry is found within each gender, and not so much between them.
+Where a between-gender asymmetry does exist, it lies chiefly in the appetite for casual sex and sexual variety.
+While it’s theoretically plausible that such sex differences could result in the most desirable men fooling around with women they wouldn’t be caught dead with in public, it could just as easily suggest that promiscuity in the heterosexual community is not something which flourishes naturally, even in the absence of strict social norms opposing it, or with the active encouragement of sex-positivity.

 The overrepresentation of autistic traits in this community may play a role, seeing as autism is associated with limited cognitive empathy.
-If anything, ‘black pillers’ aren't black pilled enough.
+If anything, ‘black pillers’ aren’t black pilled enough.
 Even ‘Chads’ don't just have sex handed to them on a silver platter.
-While it's conceivable that some of these men would figure that stringing women along and feigning commitment would be the most effective way to get sex out of them, it's probably not in most guys' nature to exploit people like this, or maybe even to exert the required effort (meaning it's a small percentage within a small percentage who'd be willing to), and also women tend to be good at sniffing out this kind of sexual deception (Buss, 2017).
-Many have speculated that the singleness gap in the Pew survey is a sign that this is becoming a widespread phenomenon, but as I’ve shown, this data is probably not accurate, and even if it was, the gap is primarily driven by a higher cohabitation and marriage rate among young women, leaving sneaky Machiavellian Chads with little room to spin their plates.
+While it’s conceivable that some men might figure that stringing women along and feigning commitment is the most effective way to get sex, it's probably not in most men’s nature to exploit people like this, or maybe even to exert the required effort, and also women tend to be effective at sniffing out this kind of deception (Buss, 2017).

 References